‘We Stormed It. I Was Part of History Last Night’—Insider Footage of the ‘Storming’ of Area 51

-According to Gonzalez, who runs ParanormalCentral.net, about a hundred stormers arrived at one of the gates for the US Air Force base known as Area 51, and they were greeted by several members of law enforcement who were amicable and even joked about the strange moment.
+According to Gonzalez, who runs ParanormalCentral.net, about a hundred stormers arrived at one of the gates for the U.S. Air Force base known as Area 51, and they were greeted by several members of law enforcement who were amicable and even joked about the strange moment.

 “It was history.
 This was the first of its kind as far as storming Area 51,” Gonzalez told Gizmodo.
 “We stormed it.
 Well...” he trailed off and shrugged his shoulders, but conceded, “I was part of history last night.”